 Cat’s career in podcasting and journalism spans over a decade: Hosting the long running games and hobbies podcast, Nerdy Show, pioneering improvisational audio drama podcasts, serving as Art Director, Podcast Network Director, and a staff writer for Consequence of Sound, and conducting in-depth interviews with her favorite creators of all-time.

 She’s determined to fill the world with uplifting and transformative stories that go to strange places and ask big questions.

 Showrunner / Co-Author

 Keeper Luke Stram has over 20 years of game mastering experience, including more than a decade of writing and running The Call of Cthulhu and Paranoia convention LARPs.
 He spent years as the lead researcher for Ripley's Believe It or Not! and once bought a box of pig's heads to experiment with the Shuar tsantsa (shrunken head) creation process.

 He is the recipient of the 2019 Audio Verse Award for Best Player Direction of a Production.

 Keeper of Arcane Lore/

-Colin is an award-winning sound designer (Best Action Sound Design, 2019 AudioVerse Awards), a professional theatrical projection designer, and is the Associate Education Director at Nashville Children's Theatre (NCT).
-He and Cap's creative partnership goes back to preschool and their lifelong bond is sealed in matching tattoos.
+Colin is an award-winning sound designer (Best Action Sound Design, 2019 AudioVerse Awards), a professional theatrical projection designer, and is the Director of Education at Nashville Children's Theatre (NCT).
+He and Cat's creative partnership goes back to preschool and their lifelong bond is sealed in matching tattoos.
 Their podcast collaborations include genre-defining work on series like Dungeons and Doritos, and now to Omniverse and Mystery Program.